philips-software/terraform-provider-hsdp/docs/index.md

 * `uaa_username` - (Optional) The HSDP CF UAA username.
 * `uaa_password` - (Optional) The HSDP CF UAA password.
 * `uaa_url` - (Optional) The URL of the UAA authentication service.
 Auto-discovered from region.
+* `mdm_url` - (Optional) The base URL of the MDM service.
+Auto-discovered from region and environment.
 * `shared_key` - (Optional) The shared key as provided by HSDP.
 Actions which require API signing will not work if this value is missing.
 * `secret_key` - (Optional) The secret key as provided by HSDP.
 Actions which require API signing will not work if this value is missing.
 * `cartel_host` - (Optional) The cartel host as provided by HSDP.
 Auto-discovered from region.